Top Small Business Grants in Indiana

 ◦ Have no current litigation between you and the city of Madison

-◦ Provide willingness to execute all legal agreements
+◦ Be willing to execute all legal agreements

-• How to apply: Contact the PACE Review Committee or Madison’s Planning Department if you’re interested in applying.
+• How to apply: Contact the PACE Review Committee or Madison’s Planning, Preservation, and Design Department if you’re interested in applying.

 Downtown Danville Partnership Façade Improvement Grant Program

-• Program description: Downtown businesses in Danville, Indiana, can receive partial reimbursements for making improvements to their storefronts and building exteriors.
+• Program description: Businesses in Danville can receive partial reimbursements for making improvements to their storefronts and building exteriors.

 • Incentive: Receive up to $5,000 per grant for making exterior façade improvements to your commercial property in downtown Danville, Indiana.